nmitsou/CarND-Behavioral-Cloning-P3/README.md

 ### Attempts to reduce overfitting in the model

 To reduce overfitting, drop-out layers have been used.
-Also I have splitted the input dataset into training and testing set and the accuracy of the model has been evaluated on the testing set.
+Also I have splitted the input dataset into training and validation set and the accuracy of the model has been evaluated on the validation set.

 ### Model parameter tuning